 Stories resonate well in interviews, so tell your story!
 When preparing for your interview, recount specific examples of times you got wrapped up in a project and went beyond what was asked of you.
 Explain when you made a big contribution or did something to aid a teammate.
 To demonstrate confidence, recount times you picked up a skill you didn’t have due to your determination and ambition.
 Speak with facts rather than shrouding yourself in glory.
 Avoid going too far or coming across as over-confident or not a team player.

-Applying for a reach role is worth the effort if you are strategic, selective and smart in your approach.
+Applying for a role you are underqualified for is worth the effort if you are strategic, selective and smart in your approach.